 While phone and email are probably not going away anytime soon, trends in channel usage are a helpful guide to companies thinking about their omnichannel strategy.

-Customers Will Wait Minutes, Not Days
+High Customer Expectations Means They Will Wait Minutes, Not Days

 We also noticed similar, high expectations around live chat and SMS as well, with consumers expecting answers in minutes or less.